-Free COVID-19 vaccinations are available by appointment only for those who are eligible at the Cal State LA Vaccination Center, operated by the state and federal governments.
+Free COVID-19 vaccinations are available by appointment only for individuals ages 16 and older at the Cal State LA Vaccination Center, operated by the city of Los Angeles.

 The University strongly encourages students, faculty and staff to receive vaccinations when they are available to you.